 Why my cruise on board Regent Seven Seas Grandeur was an unrivalled experience

+Why my trip on board Regent Seven Seas Cruises' Grandeur was an unrivalled experience

 and live on Freeview channel 276

-I've been on board Regent Seven Seas' newest ship The Grandeur just five minutes and its talisman acquisition, the Fabergé egg, is winning the battle for my attention as I hand over my passport to the ship's reception.
+I've been on board Regent Seven Seas Cruises' newest ship The Grandeur just five minutes and its talisman acquisition, the Fabergé egg, is winning the battle for my attention as I hand over my passport to the ship's reception.

 But then this is no ordinary ship, and eggs and Pablos respectfully aside, the biggest piece of art is the Grandeur itself.